bitcoin-problems/bitcoin-problems.github.io/_problems/post-subsidy-security.md

 issue: 29
 ---

 As the block subsidy drops, the network security budget may be inadequate if a robust fee market fails to develop.
 Two forms of the problem are overall low fees, and adequate-but-bursty fees.
 In both cases the network may fail to garner enough work to properly secure itself.

+A goal of this research is to define one or more *soft forks* which either permanently solve or, at minimum, stave off the problem, without sacrificing current community values.
+This means, for example, a hard-fork which introduces inflation will not be considered here.

 ## Impact